matthewglover/tape-testing/README.md

 - Run your watch command: `npm run watch` and then change your test files to check it re-runs on file save.

+#### Step 8 - Testing an Http Server

+- See the example server at `src/server.js` which serves static files from the `/static` directory as `/public`.

+- What makes this code difficult to test?

+- Which bits of the code are particularly hard to test and why?

+- How could the code be refactored to make it more testable?

 ## Useful links

 - Tape repo: https://github.com/substack/tape